 We did look at using roll20 and similar online map websites that would help them run the game but after several nights of getting nowhere with the software, Nikoli decided it would be better as a purely “theatre of the mind” style RPG as the Teamspeak server allowing recording directly and a Dice rolling add-on let everyone roll in the chat box.

 So the RPG started recording in July 2016, originally just meant to be something to amuse the others in the guild.
 However, around 20 episodes in to recording something seemed to click.
 Ellie, the music student, wondered if she could edit the original episodes, add some backing music that she had written, and release them properly as a podcast, to see how the interest outside the guild went… and that’s how we came to be on Soundcloud…quickly moving to Libsyn and becoming active on Twitter, Facebook, Tumblr and recently Instagram.

 Our motto of “Stay ambitious, even if you think you are rubbish” comes from that World of Warcraft guild’s motto of “Ambitious but Rubbish but Lucky”, created in reference to our social-focused approach to end-game content rather than pushing for speed or completion.

 The Penance RPG system allows for complete free-reign for its players to choose how they want to deal with issues they face.
-If they want to use some form of elaborate trickery to get past a guard or set a building ablaze they can… but for every action there is equally a consequence, and sometimes this sense of Karma can come back to bite them.
+If they want to use some form of elaborate trickery to get past a guard or set a building ablaze they can.
+But for every action there is equally a consequence, and sometimes this sense of Karma can come back to bite them.
 Hard.